24 Best & Worst Low-Sugar Protein Bars

 Unlike the bars below, those seven grams of fat and saturated fat in this bar don’t come as much from nuts as they do from palm kernel oil and canola oil.

 These Paleo, gluten-free bars are made from hormone-free pork and not much else.
-Loaded with protein, enjoy one after your workout to rebuild the muscles broken down during your gym sesh.
+These high protein snacks are loaded with protein, so enjoy one after your workout to rebuild the muscles broken down during your gym sesh.